fasrc/User_Codes/Singularity_Containers/README.md

 on the clusters](#SingularityCE-on-the-clusters) shows how to request an interactive job on Cannon and FASSE.

-## Download existing container from a library/repo
+## Download existing container from a library or repo

 Build the laughing cow (`lolcow`) image from SingularityCE library: